hpcaitech/ColossalAI-Documentation/versioned_docs/version-v0.1.0/basics/define_your_config.md

 In a configuration file, there are two types of variables.
 One serves as feature specification and the other serves as hyper-parameters.
 All feature-related variables are reserved keywords.
-For example, if you want to use mixed precision training, you need to use the variable name `fp16` in the confi file and follow a pre-defined format.
+For example, if you want to use mixed precision training, you need to use the variable name `fp16` in the config file and follow a pre-defined format.

 ### Feature Specification